BaronSam3di/BaronSam3di/UniversalitiesOfWork.md

 "“Real improvement only can take place when there is a front-line focus based on direct observation of current conditions where work is done.” - John Shook : Managing to Learn

 “Mistakes happen.
 Celebrate finding them.”

+"transformation-ready leaders don’t ask what they need to know about a given circumstance; they ask what they can learn from it."